nerangafernando/nerangafernando.github.io/README.md

 ## Talks

-1. <b> Quandles, quandle rings and their applications in coding theory </b>, Special Session on Coding Theory and Applications, AMS Sectional Meeting, University of Minnesota Duluth, MN, October 24-25, 2026. (abstract to be submitted)
+1. <b> Quandle rings and their applications in coding theory </b>, Special Session on Coding Theory and Applications, AMS Sectional Meeting, University of Minnesota Duluth, MN, October 24-25, 2026. (abstract to be submitted)
-2. <b> Properties of connected shelves and two conjectures </b>, Special Session on Computation in Low-dimensional Topology, AMS Sectional Meeting, University of Minnesota Duluth, MN, October 24-25, 2026. (abstract to be submitted)
+2. <b> Connected shelves </b>, Special Session on Computation in Low-dimensional Topology, AMS Sectional Meeting, University of Minnesota Duluth, MN, October 24-25, 2026. (abstract to be submitted)
 3. <b> Contributions to the family of reversed Dickson polynomials </b>, Combinatorial and Additive Number Theory (CANT 2026) Conference, New York Number Theory Seminar, July 13 - July 17, 2026.
 4. <b> Reversed Dickson polynomnials over fintie fields </b>, International Workshop on the Arithmetic of Finite Fields WAIFI 2026, Santander, Spain.
 June 3 - 5, 2026.
 5. <b> Quandle rings and their applications in coding theory </b>, International Workshop on the Arithmetic of Finite Fields WAIFI 2026, Santander, Spain.
 June 3 - 5, 2026.